MaximilianKhan/cmpe281-mars/TeamWiki.md

 #### What we achieved?
 * Explore master slave mongodb installation on aws
 * mongo database design
+* Wrote code to store user log on information to Redis

 #### What we intend to achieve next week?
 * API for product and user
+* Front End dev